civetweb/civetweb/docs/UserManual.md

 ### access\_control\_list
 An Access Control List (ACL) allows restrictions to be put on the list of IP addresses which have access to the web server.
-In the case of the Civetweb web server, the ACL is a comma separated list of IP subnets, where each subnet is pre-pended by either a `-` or a `+` sign.
+In the case of the CivetWeb web server, the ACL is a comma separated list of IP subnets, where each subnet is pre-pended by either a `-` or a `+` sign.
 A plus sign means allow, where a minus sign means deny.
 If a subnet mask is omitted, such as `-1.2.3.4`,